moby/moby/docs/reference/commandline/dockerd.md

 ### Daemon storage-driver

-The Docker daemon has support for several different image layer storage
+On Linux, the Docker daemon has support for several different image layer storage
 drivers: `aufs`, `devicemapper`, `btrfs`, `zfs`, `overlay` and `overlay2`.

 The `aufs` driver is the oldest, but is based on a Linux kernel patch-set that